vinhta1/Obsidian-Repository/SCCoM/Hell.md

 Dante's Inferno, 9 Circles of Hell
 Diyu, Chinese hell, 10 courts of yanluo or 18 levels of hell.
 Hades, greek underworld

+Hell in flux, there is no set "Hell" yet.
+Yet, there are tellings of multiple circles, multiple levels, multiple hells.
+So